 Team

-Dr Andrew Tanentzap Professor of Global Change Ecology is interested in predicting how ecosystems will respond to future environmental change.
+Dr Andrew Tanentzap (Trent) Professor and Canada Research Chair in Climate Change and Northern Ecosystems is interested in predicting how ecosystems will respond to future environmental change.

-Dr Olesya Kolmakova Post Doctoral Research Associate is developing and applying new methods to track harmful pathogens using eDNA in Arctic waterways to support community-based monitoring.
+Dr Olesya Kolmakova (Cambridge) Post Doctoral Research Associate is developing and applying new methods to track pathogens using eDNA in Arctic waterways to support community-based monitoring.

-Danai Kontou PhD student studies how lake food webs are evolving in response to environmental change.
+Danai Kontou (Cambridge) PhD student studies how lake food webs are evolving in response to environmental change.

-Sarah Sandor PhD student studies the genetic mechanisms underpinning how bacteria adapt to complex organic matter sources.
+Sarah Sandor (Cambridge) PhD student studies the genetic mechanisms underpinning how bacteria adapt to complex organic matter.

 Rosie Power (MPhil student)